nasa/cumulus/docs/deployment/README.md

 ### Install dashboard

-To install the dashboard clone the Cumulus-dashboard repository into the root deploy directory and install dependencies with `npm install`:
+To install the dashboard clone the Cumulus-dashboard repository into the root deploy directory and install dependencies with `yarn install`:

     $ git clone https://github.com/nasa/cumulus-dashboard
     $ cd cumulus-dashboard
     $ nvm use
-    $ npm install
+    $ yarn install

+If you do not have the correct version of node installed, replace `nvm use` with `nvm install $(cat .nvmrc)` in the above example.

 #### Dashboard versioning